Utah Utes: Women's soccer

 Utah's women's soccer team has appeared in the NCAA tournament six times, most recently in 2016.
 That season, the Utes managed the program's best-ever tournament result, progressing to the Round of 16 where they lost 1–0 to round hosts and eventual national champions USC.

 Softball

-Utah's softball team has appeared in six Women's College World Series, in 1976, 1982 (AIAW), 1985, 1991 and 1994.
+Utah's softball team has appeared in six Women's College World Series, in 1976, 1982 (AIAW), 1985, 1991, 1994, and 2023.

 Men's lacrosse

 Utah's lacrosse team officially became a Division I lacrosse team in its 2019 inaugural season.
-After playing their first three seasons as an independent, the Utes joined the newly reinstated men's lacrosse league of the ASUN Conference in July 2021.
+After playing their first three seasons as an independent, the Utes joined the newly reinstated men's lacrosse league of the ASUN Conference in July 2021, and winning the regular season titles in both 2022 and 2023.

 Notable non varsity sports

 Rugby

 Utah rugby plays in Division 1 in the Pacific Athletic Conference, and plays its postseason in the Varsity Cup Championship.

 Utah has consistently fielded one of the top college rugby teams in the country, reaching the national championship game in 2002 and 2005, losing to rivals Cal both times, and reaching the national semifinals in 2006 and 2011.
 Utah finished the 2010 regular season ranked #2 in the nation.
 The success of the Utah rugby program has led to commercial success, with Utah rugby securing sponsorships from national companies such as Under Armour and New York Life.
 Utah rugby has been led since 2008 by head coach Blake Burdette, who played for the US national team at the 2007 Rugby World Cup.

 Utah's rugby program has also been successful in rugby sevens.
 Utah has twice played in the Collegiate Rugby Championship, a tournament broadcast live on NBC every year.
 Utah won the inaugural 2010 tournament by defeating Cal in sudden death extra time.
 Utah placed third in the 2011 tournament, but narrowly failed to qualify for the 2012 tournament, losing 17–12 to Life University in the finals of the 2012 Las Vegas Invitational qualifying tournament.
 Utah finished second to Cal at the 2012 PAC 7s tournament, narrowly missing out on qualification to the 2012 USA Rugby Sevens Collegiate National Championships.